-Crisis Link is a unique poster/payphone program available on every subway platform.
-It is designed to encourage anyone contemplating suicide to use the payphone at the Designated Waiting Area at each platform.
+- Crisis Link is a program available on every subway platform.
+It’s designed to encourage anyone contemplating suicide to use the payphone at the Designated Waiting Area at each platform.
 The direct-dial button connects callers with a trained counsellor at the Distress Centres of Toronto.

-The TTC was the 2011 recipient of the Arnold Devlin Community Service Award, presented by the Ontario Association for Suicide Prevention, in recognition of its suicide prevention programs: Crisis Link, Gatekeeper and Acute Psychological Trauma.
+- In 2012, Crisis Link earned the TTC a Corporate Leadership Award from the Canadian Urban Transit Association.
+In 2011, the TTC received the Arnold Devlin Community Service Award, presented by the Ontario Association for Suicide Prevention, in recognition of its suicide prevention programs: Crisis Link, Gatekeeper and Acute Psychological Trauma.